 Issues around IoT and the Future

-Supplying power to proliferation of IoT devices and network connections can be expensive and logistically difficult
+- Supplying power to the proliferation of IoT devices and network connections can be expensive and logistically difficult

-Energy costs to keep billions of IoT devices running remains high.
+- Energy costs to keep billions of IoT devices running remain high.

 There might be some glitches and issues that revolve around the concept but IoT is still gathering speed in implementation.
 It is bound to reach the masses and in time, even the issues surrounding the concept will meet possible scenarios and solutions.